The DeCAMFounder: Non-Linear Causal Discovery in the Presence of Hidden Variables: Experiments

 \subsubsection{Estimating the Confounding Variation}

 By removing the TFs, we can evaluate the methods in a similar fashion as the simulated experiments since we know the true values of the TFs.
-In the following, we first assess our ability to estimate $s$.
-Suppose that an observed gene $x_j$ is strongly correlated with one of the 15 latent TFs $t_k$.
-Then, we would expect that $\E[x_j^{(n)} \mid t_k=t_k^{(n)}] \approx \E[x_j^{(n)} \mid h=h^{(n)}] = s_j^{(n)}$.
-Since we know $t_k$, we can produce a similar plot as in \cref{fig:pcss_syn_visual}.
-To this end, we look at NFKB1 which is a TF known to be associated with ovarian cancer \citep{nfkb1}.
+In the following, we first assess our ability to estimate the confounder sufficient statistics.
+Suppose that an observed gene $X_j$ is strongly correlated with one of the 15 latent TFs $T_k$, for some $1 \leq j \leq 486$ and $1 \leq k \leq 15$.
+Then, $\E[X_j \mid T_k ] \approx \E[X_j \mid H] = S_j$.
+Since we know $T_k$, we can produce a similar plot as in \cref{fig:pcss_syn_visual}.
+To this end, we look at NFKB1, which is a transcription factor known to be associated with ovarian cancer \citep{nfkb1}.
 In \cref{fig:nfkb1_vs_pcss}, we look at the highest positive and negatively correlated genes with NFKB1, which are BIRC3 and SMARCE1 respectively.
-We see that the estimated confounding variation for each gene estimated from PCSS correlates well with the unobserved TF NFKB1.
-This suggests that the confounding variation estimated from PCSS corresponds to true confounding (i.e., in this instance NFKB1).
+We see that the estimated confounding variation for each gene estimated from PCSS correlates well with the unobserved transcription factor NFKB1.
+This strong correlation suggests that PCSS estimates the variation explained by the unobserved confounders well in this dataset.